adamcbrewer/modus-operandi/styles.md

 ```

 ### Utilities
 Low-level structure and composition.
 Utilities can be applied directly to any element within a component or exist on their own, such as `.u-pull-left` or `.u-inline-block`.
-I find utilities are only needed where designs contain a lot of unique styling situations.
+I find utilities are only needed where designs contain a lot of unique styling situations, and **definitely not where utility styles should change responsively** as these quickly succumb to specificity issues.

 ### Using SASS
 * Variables should prefixed and grouped according to their purpose/function.